Here are some Questions & awnsers about swinging (click on the question)

-In general most dress code is to “Dress to impress” – The key is sexy & elegant for the ladies and casual/classy/smart (preferable long trousers/nice jeans or smart elegant shorts) with proper shoes/nice clean sneakers.
+In general most dress code is to “Dress to impress” – For the Ladies, sexy & elegant (High heels not mandatory) and for the men, casual/classy/smart (preferable long trousers/nice jeans or smart elegant shorts) with proper shoes/nice clean sneakers.

 No ripped, torn, dirty or broken clothes.
-No Sportswear, caps, hats, no beach clothes or beach flip flops, no shorts, unless they are smart shorts !
+No Sportswear, beach clothes, caps, hats, or beach flip flops, no shorts, unless they are elegant/smart shorts !

 The ladies can wear sexy transparent clubwear, lingerie, underwear, transparent catsuits, transparent babydolls, etc….and the men wear (Clean & sexy ) boxers or slips.